Illinois vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Illinois Performance Insights

-- The Fighting Illini put up 79.4 points per game (85th in college basketball) while allowing 64.2 per outing (39th in college basketball).
-They have a +152 scoring differential and outscore opponents by 15.2 points per game.
+- The Fighting Illini have a +152 scoring differential, topping opponents by 15.2 points per game.
+They're putting up 79.4 points per game to rank 82nd in college basketball and are giving up 64.2 per contest to rank 39th in college basketball.

-- Illinois comes out on top in the rebound battle by an average of 10.9 boards.
-It grabs 44.8 rebounds per game (fifth in college basketball) compared to its opponents' 33.9.
+- Illinois prevails in the rebound battle by an average of 10.9 boards.
+It is collecting 44.8 rebounds per game (fifth in college basketball) compared to its opponents' 33.9 per contest.

-- Illinois has lost the turnover battle on average this season, committing 12.3 per game (220th in college basketball) while forcing 9.3 (351st in college basketball).
+- Missouri has typically won the turnover battle this season, committing 10.8 per game (93rd in college basketball) while forcing 14.2 (59th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.